wavesplatform/matcher/docs/order-auto-canceling.md

 * Become failed, and we can't retry because of transaction's issues
 * Become failed, and we can retry (see [WavesBlockchainApiGrcpService#canRetry](blob/master/waves-ext/src/main/scala/com/wavesplatform/dex/grpc/integration/services/WavesBlockchainApiGrpcService.scala#L183)):
   * Transaction doesn't fit UTX either by number or size limit;
-  * Concurrency issues (see "Too much" in the code).
+  * Concurrency issues (see "Too much" & "negative asset balance" in the code).

 ## Cases